 Get the cheapest home cover for you

-A new piece of research from the Association of British Insurers (ABI) and YouGov found that 22% of people have ditched their home insurance, while 17% have cancelled their buildings insurance.
+Research from the Association of British Insurers (ABI) and YouGov found that 22% of people have ditched their home insurance, while 17% have cancelled their buildings insurance.
 Scotland is the worst region, with 28% of people admitting they no longer have any home insurance in place.

 The figures have prompted concern among insurers, as failing to have home insurance in place could leave homeowners and renters at risk if they are burgled.
 Failure to have buildings insurance, meanwhile, means any flooding or fire damage, for example, could leave them financially exposed.